Undergraduate Course: Fire Science Laboratory 5 (CIVE11047)

 2. Liquid fuel ignition (4 hours)

-This is the second ignition laboratory demonstration conducted to illustrate the use of ignition to establish flammability criteria.
+This is the second ignition laboratory demonstrations conducted to illustrate the use of ignition to establish flammability criteria.

 - Flash point/fire point